-Larger residency programmes include a public events programme (a writer-led participatory event, a workshop and a publication launch, developed in conversation with partner organisations), a printed publication with contributions by new and established writers, and a mentoring scheme for the writer-in-residence.
+Larger residency programmes normally include a public events programme developed in conversation with partner organisations, a printed publication with contributions by new and established writers, and a mentoring scheme for the writer-in-residence.
 Micro residencies allow a writer to spend a shorter amount of time in an organisation or venue, producing a feature-length piece of writing for the Corridor8 website (print optional).
 Each residency is a chance for an organisation to deepen and enrich their programming through critical and creative dialogue.

 To find out more, browse our current and past residencies.
 Contact Lara Eggleton if you’re interested in hosting one of your own.